-SummaryStudents are introduced to the primary types of erosion—by chemical, water, wind, glacier and temperature.
-They learn examples of each erosion type and discuss how erosion changes the surface of the Earth.
+SummaryStudents are introduced to the primary types of erosion—chemical, water, wind, glacier and temperature.
+Students investigate examples of each erosion type and discuss how erosion changes the surface of the Earth.
 Students also learn why engineers need to be aware of the different types of erosion in order to protect structures and landmarks from the damaging effects erosion can cause.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),

 a project of D2L (www.achievementstandards.org).